If you’re renovating or looking for ways to make your building stronger against hurricanes, consider these important upgrades.

 - Plan ahead and purchase hurricane shutters (code-conforming aluminum paneling) to cover your windows if a hurricane nears.
 Find what’s right for your business with the IBHS Opening Protection Guide.

-6. Check packaged terminal air conditioners (PTAC) units
+6. Check packaged terminal air conditioner (PTAC) units

 - Inspect all units to make sure they are properly installed to resist wind-driven rain.
 Leaks from these units can cause costly damage.